vpetersson/munin_zendesk/README.md

  * credentials
  * subdomain

-Make sure that you quote both strings (i.e. *subdomain = "mydomain"*, otherwise Python will not interpret the value as a string)
+Make sure that you quote both strings (i.e. *subdomain = "mydomain"*), otherwise Python will not interpret the value as a string.

 ### Credentials